Skip to main content

 Parliament Building

-Malawi's seat of government offering guided tours showcasing the country's democratic institutions and modern architecture
+Malawi's seat of government, offering occasional public tours and representing modern Malawian architecture

 Capital Hill